EFNEP Evaluation, Research, Cost Benefit and Cost Effectiveness

 Since 1969, EFNEP has reached more than 33 million low income families and youth.
 Annual program data shows that participants have enhanced their health by improving their nutrition, food safety, and physical activity practices.

-Additionally, EFNEP’s unique position within USDA and the land-grant universities provides a strong research-base for outreach and educational interventions.
-As such, EFNEP has been the subject and delivery mode for many creative strategies to advance the field of nutrition education.
+Additionally, EFNEP’s unique position within USDA/NIFA and Cooperative Extension within the Land-grant Universities provides opportunity for developing, testing, and implementing research-based outreach and educational interventions.
+EFNEP has been the subject and delivery mode for many creative strategies to advance the field of nutrition education.

-Although research is limited, there is some evidence that improved behaviors are sustained (EFNEP Research Database).
-Links to EFNEP related research and various cost benefit/effectiveness studies are included below.
+Although EFNEP research is limited and EFNEP funds cannot be used for research, there is some evidence that improved behaviors are sustained (EFNEP Research Database).
+Links to EFNEP related research and cost benefit/effectiveness studies are included below.

 EFNEP Related Research